Blanka BednarzAssociate Professor of Music (2002).50 S West St email@example.com

 B.A., Middlebury College, 1997; M.A., Eastman School of Music, 2001; Ph.D., 2006.Dickinson Award for Distinguished Teaching, 2010-11.Her current research explores the relationship between music, trauma, memory, and politics, especially with regard to the music of European totalitarian regimes.
 Current publications focus on the manner in which composers have imagined the Holocaust in musical works ranging from Arnold Schoenberg to Steve Reich.
 In addition to written scholarship, she has given pre-performance lectures with musical institutions such as the Los Angeles Opera, the Philadelphia Orchestra, and the Harrisburg Symphony Orchestra.
 At Dickinson, Professor Wlodarski teaches music history courses and conducts the Dickinson College Choir.
 Recently, She was named a 2010 co-recipient of the Oral History Association's Pedagogy and Teaching Award.

 Besides teaching piano at Dickinson College, she introduces the accompanying/chamber music knowledge to the students and assists performances of the music major students and the faculties.
-Currently, she is a doctorate candidate of the University of Maryland studying with Rita Sloan.
-Her dissertation subject is “The Evolution of Piano Technique in Chamber Music Repertoire of the 20th Century.”
-She had studied with Lambert Orkis, Harvey Wedeen, George Sementovski, Edward Roberts and Gilbert Tinetti.
+She had studied Collaborative Piano with Rita Sloan and Chamber Music with Lambert Orkis.

 Daniel BryeContributing Faculty in Music (violin and viola).email@example.com